 They are considerably different guns, filling different niches.
-The capacity of the Taurus is 16 rounds, a significant improvement over the commonly available 12 round magazines for some models of Smith &Wesson and Walther.
-16 rounds is only half of the capacity of the Kel-Tec CP33.
+The capacity of the Taurus is 16 rounds, a significant improvement over the commonly available 12-round magazines for some models of Smith & Wesson and Walther.
+Sixteen rounds is only half of the capacity of the Kel-Tec CP33.
 Both guns are new to the market.

 The Taurus is a much smaller gun.
-No one would claim the Kel-Tec is pocket sized.
-The Kel-Tec CP33 is a standard sized, but a lightweight pistol, at 24 ounces.
+No one would claim the Kel-Tec is pocket-sized.
+The Kel-Tec CP33 is a standard-sized but lightweight pistol at 24 ounces.
 It is 10.6 inches long

-I talked to Jason Pitman, the designer of the TX22.
+I talked to Jason Pitman, the designer of the Taurus TX22.
 He explained some of the features.

 The take-down is very similar to that of the Glock.
 Check to make certain the pistol is not loaded.
 Then the trigger is pulled, the disassembly tabs are depressed, and the slide is pulled forward and off the frame.